twisted/nevow/doc/howto/chattutorial/part00/index.rst

 Mental Preparation
 ------------------

-In the `Introduction <../intro.html>`__ and the `Concepts <../concepts.html>`__ pages, we had a refresher on AJAX and COMET and we learned a little bit about what that looks like for Athena.
+In the :doc:`../intro` and the :doc:`../concepts` pages, we had a refresher on AJAX and COMET and we learned a little bit about what that looks like for Athena.
 But as we sit down to actually write an Athena application, what do we need to wrap our heads around?

 Given the introductory knowledge we have, we know that we will need to write some JavaScript, some Python, and if our past experience in